weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md

 ## Weaviate instance configuration

-:::info Not applicable to WCS
+:::info Not applicable to WCD
 This module is not available on Weaviate Cloud.
 :::